Notice of Privacy Practices

 Changes to This Notice

-If you believe your privacy rights have been violated, you may file a complaint with Delta Dental or with the Secretary of the Department of Health and Human Services.
-To file a complaint with Delta Dental, contact Delta Dental Privacy Official, P O Box 9010, Johnston, IA 50131-9010.
+If you believe your privacy rights have been violated, you may file a complaint with Delta Dental ACE or with the Secretary of the United States Department of Health and Human Services.
+To file a complaint with Delta Dental ACE, contact the Delta Dental ACE Privacy Official at the address provided on the first page of this notice.
 All complaints must be submitted in writing.